top of page

 Reward System Altered

-When a teenager uses a substance, the brain releases a chemical called dopamine.
-Dopamine is responsible for feelings of pleasure and reward.
-Over time, the brain can become less sensitive to dopamine, which means that the person needs to use more of the substance to get the same feeling of pleasure.
+When a teen uses a substance, the brain releases a chemical called dopamine, which is responsible for feelings of pleasure and reward.
+Over time, the brain can get used to the substance, so the person needs more of it to feel the same level of pleasure.

 Increased Stress